la2050/archive/_projects/2016/building-las-underserved-communities-from-the-ground-up.md

   - Technical infrastructure (computers
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Community Healing Gardens (CHG) is building an urban farm called the “Watts Healing Garden” on a one-acre piece of land at Edwin Markham Middle School in Watts - Also known as the “food desert” of Los Angeles.

+  In collaboration with Markham Middle School, CHG is embarking on a three-year project to create a sustainable, working farm that provides healthy food, jobs, and an eductional safe place to promote mental, physical, and human and planetary healing.

+  All things grow with LOVE.
 project_impact: >-
   ["Access to healthy food","Exposure to air toxins","Healthcare access","Self-sufficiency","Obesity","Local water","Resilient